cyanzhong/jsbox-docs/docs/en/uikit/dark-mode.md

 # Blur Effect

-In iOS 13 and above, [type: "blur"](en/component/blur.md) supports more styles, available range is 0 ~ 20.
-Some of those styles are designed for both light mode and dark mode, `style` range is 6 ~ 10.
+In iOS 13 and above, [type: "blur"](en/component/blur.md) supports more styles.
+Some of those styles are designed for both light mode and dark mode, you can use [$blurStyle](en/data/constant.md?id=blurstyle) for that.

 Please refer to Apple's [documentation](https://developer.apple.com/documentation/uikit/uiblureffectstyle) for more information.